diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 sq_concat is a [binaryfunc](https://github.com/python/cpython/blob/e9a1dcb4237cb2be71ab05883d472038ea9caf62/Include/object.h#L146) that is called by [PySequence_Concat](https://github.com/python/cpython/blob/e42b705188271da108de42b55d9344642170aa2b/Objects/abstract.c#L1551) and by the + operator if the nb_slot ( \_\_add\_\_ ) is missing.
 It should return a new sequence containing all elements from the left argument followed by all elements of the right argument.
-There is an inplace version of concat in sq_inplace_concat that modifies the first argument instead of creating a new sequence.
+There is an in-place version of concat in sq_inplace_concat that modifies the first argument instead of creating a new sequence.

 sq_repeat is an [ssizeargfunc](https://github.com/python/cpython/blob/e9a1dcb4237cb2be71ab05883d472038ea9caf62/Include/object.h#L150) that is called by [PySequence_Repeat](https://github.com/python/cpython/blob/e42b705188271da108de42b55d9344642170aa2b/Objects/abstract.c#L1576) and by the * operator if the nb_multiply (\_\_mul\_\_ ) slot is missing.
 It should return a new sequence with the elements of the original sequence repeated n times.
-There is an inplace version of repeat in sq_inplace_repeat that modifies the sequence instead of creating a new one.
+There is an in-place version of repeat in sq_inplace_repeat that modifies the sequence instead of creating a new one.

 sq_item is an ssizeargfunc that is called by [PySequence_GetItem](https://github.com/python/cpython/blob/e42b705188271da108de42b55d9344642170aa2b/Objects/abstract.c#L1661) and [PyObject_GetItem](https://github.com/python/cpython/blob/a24107b04c1277e3c1105f98aff5bfa3a98b33a0/Objects/abstract.c#L143) which are equivalent to Python's index operator.
 It should return a new reference to the item at the requested index.